0xor0ne/awesome-list/README.md

   with the FCC.
 * [FlipperZero][402]: portable multi-tool for pentesters and geeks in a toy-like body.
-* [foundry][389]: blazing fast, portable and modular toolkit for Ethereum application development written in Rust.
 * [Googl Home][452]: smart home ecosystem.
 * [klgrth][245]: pastebin alternative.
 * [jless][434]: command-line JSON viewer designed for reading, exploring, and